-Moving to Qatar?
-Want to know more about the local national and traditional clothing, we have the information right here for you.
+If you want to know more about the local national and traditional clothing of Qatar, we all the information you need.

 The Qataris are conservative people whose traditions form the basis of their dress and although modern times have seen the change in their national dress with more and more western designers catering to the needs of the Arab people, their attire still remains in the confines of what is traditional.